Infinite time bubbling for the $SU(2)$ Yang-Mills heat flow on $\mathbb{R}^4$: Acknowledgements

 \section{Acknowledgements}

 Y. Sire is partially supported by the Simons foundation and the NSF grant DMS-2154219.
-J. Wei is partially supported by NSERC of Canada.
-Y. Zheng is partially supported by NSF of China (No. 12171355).
+J.C.
+Wei is supported by National Key R\&D Program of China 2022YFA1005602, and Hong Kong General Research Fund “New frontiers in singularity formations of nonlinear partial differential equations”.
+Y. Zheng is supported by NSF of China (No. 12171355) and by GuangDong Basic and Applied Basic Research Foundation (2023A1515011800).